 Annual budgets are adopted on a basis consistent with generally accepted accounting principles for the General Fund.
 Unless encumbered, all appropriations lapse at year-end.
 The Town is allowed to use beginning fund balance to balance the budget.
-In 2021, none of the General Fund's unassigned fund balance from 2020 was so used.
+In 2022, \$250,000 of the fund balance from 2021 was so used, while \$272,815 was appropriated from fund balance.